mbnq/GL8/readme.md

 # GL8 Password Manager

 **GL8** is a password manager built in C# using the Windows Forms framework with MaterialSkin controls.
 The application focuses on strong encryption, data privacy, and ease of use.
-It provides users with an intuitive interface to manage their passwords and sensitive information, offering features such as search, CSV import/export, password generation, and encryption using modern cryptographic algorithms like [Argon2](https://en.wikipedia.org/wiki/Argon2) and [AES-256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
+It provides users with an intuitive interface to manage their passwords and sensitive information, offering features such as search, CSV import/export, password generation, and encryption using modern cryptographic algorithms like [Argon2](https://en.wikipedia.org/wiki/Argon2), [AES-256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard), [Bouncy Castle](https://www.bouncycastle.org/).

 - This is a hobby project in its early development stage.
 Any feedback that could help with its development will be appreciated.
 - Always make a backup of your data (you can use the CSV export function for that).